DoctorPCOD/DoctorPCOD/labs/readme.md

 ## Reading Lab Feedback

 After I finish grading your lab and lab report, be sure to read all of the feedback that I leave!
-In Gradescope, click on each question to see if I left a comment (which is possible even if you received full credit).

 It's possible to read the feedback on your code all in one place.
 This is a slightly tricky process to follow, so [I've made a YouTube video with a click-through of the process](https://youtu.be/eTR8f5genEE).
 (It's also possible to get to the feedback page by clicking on a link at the bottom of the comment e-mail that you'll get if you're subscribed.)